CanDIG/canarie_rdm_2018/text/01_cover.md

 The broader research community will also bring with them a wider range of data _types_.
-In the extended health data activity, CHORD will develop new services that directly support bulk RNA expression data and emerging single cell RNA data standards; for single cell data, CHORD will benefit from CanDIG's GA4GH partnership that includes the Human Cell Atlas.
-CHORD developemnt will follow a modern, microservices, &ldquo;API-first&rdquo; approach, and to support the end-to-end testing of the multiple services that will comprise CHORD, the CanDIG project will build an integrated testing harness to ensure that these multiple services can be tested together in an automated and routine fashion.
+In the extended health data activity, CHORD will develop new services that directly support bulk RNA expression data and emerging single cell RNA data standards.
+Within the GA4GH Driver project community, CanDIG has the opportunity to interact and collaborate with 14 international genomic data projects including the Human Cell Atlas; this will inform CHORD's single cell data work.
+CHORD development will follow a modern, microservices, &ldquo;API-first&rdquo; approach, and to support the end-to-end testing of the multiple services that will comprise CHORD, the CanDIG project will build an integrated testing harness to ensure that these multiple services can be tested together in an automated and routine fashion.

 Researchers will also have diverse requirements for authorization.
 In the authorized privacy preserving reuse activity, CanDIG will